cal-poly-csc530-2174/tiny-lc-compiler-anvenkat09/README.md

 - The resulting output to javascript code is written to the file "testOutput.out" (It will be created if it doesn't exist already).
 - This code can then be compiled using a Javascript Compiler.

+***Important Note
+I could not get the lambda symbol to work in vim (it's supposed to work with ctrl+k+|+*), so I ended up just converting all the symbols to the word "lambda".